alexspirgel/sass-flexbox-grid/README.md

 # SASS Flexbox Grid
-Creates a grid of items using a SASS mixin with passable options.
+Creates a grid of items using a SASS mixin with options.

 ## Options
 Option | Type | Default | Description